zizhongyan/vim-stata/README.md

 1.1.
 Put `vim-stata.vim`(this file) to dir `vimfiles/plugin` or `vim74/plugin`

 2.2.
-Use Vim `Pathogen` or `Vundle` plugin to install it from git repository.
+Or use Vim `Pathogen` or `Vundle` plugin to install it from git repository.

 ###2, To ensure that the do-files are opened in the Stata by default and hence are executed  directly, we need to make the following two changes.